Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 }
 ```

-For this data exchange, the root asset has the `id`=`1F27591A01D9596B97522612977B7BCF88F33EA0`, and after searching it among the assets, you can see that it's a `autodesk.design:assets.design-1.0.0` type asset, and it has the following component:
+For this data exchange, the root asset has the `id`=`1F27591A01D9596B97522612977B7BCF88F33EA0`, and after searching for it among the assets, you can see that it's an `autodesk.design:assets.design-1.0.0` type asset which has the following component:

 ```json